Mount Lafayette

 Stream context

-Route water note: Yes - stream along Falling Waters Trail; Greenleaf Hut near summit has water.
+Route note: Yes - stream along Falling Waters Trail; Greenleaf Hut near summit has water.

 USGS Historical, Observed NHDES Observed NWPS Forecast HADS Observed